 PLEASE NOTE: The following resources are intended for students attending a semester or full academic year at NYU Buenos Aires through the Office of Global Programs or their school or division.

 All students attending NYU Buenos Aires must obtain a student visa, unless they are a citizen of Argentina.
-OGS has created this form to help you determine the steps you will need to complete in order to obtain your visa.
+Your visa process will vary depending on your citizenship.
+OGS will contact you directly regarding your immigration path.